stan-dev/stan-dev.github.io/index.md

   creditlink:
 ---

-## Announcing StanCon 2023
+## StanCon 2023

-Registration is open for [StanCon 2023](/events/stancon2023/), an **all-in-person** conference being held at the Washington University in St. Louis!
+[StanCon 2023](/events/stancon2023/) on June 20-21, 2023 at the Washington University in St. Louis was a great success!
+We thank our sponsors, all of the speakers for sharing generously of their time and expertise, the StanCon organizing committee and the local organizers for many, many hours of hard work, the staff at Washington University.
+Finally, huge thanks to all of the participants for making this a rewarding experience!

+Slides and materials from the talks and presentations are available at https://github.com/stan-dev/stancon2023

 ## About Stan